-We are subject to numerous risks and uncertainties (many of which may be amplified by the COVID-19 outbreak), that could cause our actual results and future events to differ materially from those set forth or contemplated in our forward-looking statements, including those summarized below.
+We are subject to numerous risks and uncertainties that could cause our actual results and future events to differ materially from those set forth or contemplated in our forward-looking statements, including those summarized below.
 The following list of risks and uncertainties is only a summary of some of the most important factors and is not intended to be exhaustive.
 This risk factor summary should be read together with the more detailed discussion of risks and uncertainties set forth under "Item 1A.
 Risk Factors" in this Form 10-K.